Sky Line, San Diego, CA Violent Crime Rates and Maps

 USA: $258

-The Cost of Crime per resident in Sky Line is $267 per year, which is $9 more than the national average and $3 more than San Diego's city average.
-Below we compare neighborhoods similar to Sky Line:
+The tangible cost of violent crime is $267 per resident each year in Sky Line, which is $9 more than the national average and $3 more than San Diego's city average.
+The comparison below uses neighborhoods similar to Sky Line:

 • In Downtown San Francisco, San Fr, crime costs $824 per person, which is $556 more than in Sky Line.